 And I don't think Trump gives a flying rip either.

-And I think that if they were smart and they really were good intelligence people, they would be able to figure out that it's better to get along with the United States and live in a world where we're not trying to kill each other so we can raise our kids, make money, and have a good life.
+And I think that if they were smart and if they really were good intelligence people, they would be able to figure out that it's better to get along with the United States and live in a world where we're not trying to kill each other so we can raise our kids, make money, and have a good life.

-All right, we gotta say goodbye.
+All right, we got to say goodbye.

-And uh we really appreciate you coming.
+And we really appreciate you coming.

 We'll have you on Hannity tonight.